Cast Iron Dutch Oven: How to Bake Bread

 Learn more about cast iron cauldrons

-Where to Get Flour?
+Where to get flour?

 Here's the link to simplify your search : Moulin des Moines

-Sourdough or Yeast: Which to Choose?
+Sourdough or yeast: what to choose?

 Traditionally, only natural sourdough was used in these ancient breads.
 This allowed for slow, rustic fermentation, in keeping with available resources.